 Through the Mentoring in Parks and Rec, NRPA supports agencies in their efforts to build effective and evidence-based mentorship programs that connect youth with caring and compassionate mentors while strengthening connections across community.

-Learn more about NRPA’s other initiatives aimed at improving the health and wellness of communities through parks and recreation.
+Learn more about NRPA’s other initiatives aimed at improving health and well-being through parks and recreation.

 Health and Wellness Resources

-NRPA continues to monitor developments as well as federal, state and local responses to coronavirus disease 2019 (COVID-19).
-We are following the CDC employer response recommendations for our offices as well as NRPA-sponsored events.
-Learn more about NRPA's Response to COVID-19.
+NRPA continues to monitor developments as well as federal, state and local responses to coronavirus (COVID-19).
+We are following the Centers for Disease Control employer response recommendations for our offices, as well as NRPA-sponsored events.

 Community Wellness Hubs

 Local park and recreation agencies are perfectly suited to serve as community wellness hubs by leveraging their role as trusted gathering places that connect every member of the community to essential programs, services and spaces that advance health equity, improve health outcomes and enhance quality of life.
 Community wellness hubs meet the unique needs of their communities through a variety of ways including access to healthy foods, physical activity, social connections and connection to nature.